thavon91/thavon91/README.md

   <img src="https://img.shields.io/badge/EMAIL-EA4335?style=for-the-badge&logo=gmail&logoColor=white" alt="Email"/>
 </a>

-This is Hei (havon), an IT professor and NUOL Alumni.
-Welcome to my GitHub!.
-I'm now actively looking for full-time and part-time jobs and interested in joining game development projects.
+Welcome to my GitHub!
+This is Hei (Thavon), an IT professor, and I'm now actively looking for full-time and part-time jobs and interested in joining game development projects.

 - 🎓 Computer Science Bachelor at **NUOL** [Nov 18]
 - 🚗 **Do road trips and explore nature**